elifyagmurduran/elifyagmurduran/README.md

 - database + document vectorization pipelines
 - idempotent batch processing & resume logic
 - token tracking & logging for cost monitoring

-🟢 **unified vectorization engine**

-a system that vectorizes:
-- structured databases
-- document corpora with configurable embedding modes for retrieval & classification workflows.
+- with a system that vectorizes structured databases and document corpora with configurable embedding modes for retrieval & classification workflows

 ---